 - Can my child wear a clear face shield instead of a cloth face mask?

 - How is mask wearing be enforced on the bus?

-- What are you doing to enforce physical distancing requirements for the modified campus schedule (hybrid) model?
+- What are you doing to enforce physical distancing requirements for in-person learners?

 - Will schools be open to the general public/visitors?